avishek-mondal/avishek-mondal.github.io/_posts/2023-06-18-lipshitz_constant.md

 We need one more step to prove the claim in the book, and I think that involves deviating away from the general case.

-Let us consider the following (going to be following the reasoning [here](https://www.sjsu.edu/faculty/guangliang.chen/Math253S20/lec7matrixnorm.pdf)) - when the 2-norm is used, the induced matrix operator is the following (called the spectral norm)
+I am going to be following some of the material [here](https://www.sjsu.edu/faculty/guangliang.chen/Math253S20/lec7matrixnorm.pdf).
+When the 2-norm is used, the induced matrix operator is the following (called the spectral norm):

 $$
 ||A||_2 = \text{max}_{x \neq 0} \{ \frac{|Ax|_2}{|x|_2} \}